Netatalk/netatalk/doc/manual/Dircache.md

 Controls how often cached entries are validated against the filesystem to detect changes made outside of Netatalk
 (e.g. direct filesystem modifications by other processes).
-A value of 1 means validate on every access
+A value of 1 means validate on every access;
-(the default, for backward compatibility);
 higher values validate less frequently.
 For example, 5 means validate cache entries every 5th access.
 Higher values improve performance and reduce storage I/O and page-cache stress, but may delay detection of external changes.

-Default: 1, Range: 1–100.
+Default: 100, Range: 1–100.
+*multi protocol = yes* volumes default this option to 1.

 Internal Netatalk operations (file/directory create, delete, rename) always update dircache entries immediately regardless of this setting.